C. W. McCall: Politics and later life in Ouray

 Fries and his family vacationed in Ouray, Colorado, during the 1960s.
-They then bought a summer home there after the financial success of "Convoy".
+They then bought a summer home there after the financial success of "Convoy."
 When Fries stopped touring, he retired to Ouray with his family.
 In 1986, Fries was elected mayor of the town and served three terms of two years each.
-His main achievement as mayor was to restore the historic city hall, which had burnt down in 1950.
+His main achievement as mayor was to restore the historic city hall, which had burned down in 1950.
 Another major project was the San Juan Odyssey.
 This was an audiovisual exhibition which had originally been a slide show at Wright's Opera House.
 C. W. McCall had provided the narration for this in 1979 and it was shown to hundreds of thousands of visitors until the show closed in 1996.
 He then revised and digitized the production so that it could be shown in modern formats such as DVD.

-Fries died on April 1, 2022, at age 93, from complications of cancer.
-In an interview Fries conducted on February 9, he gave his blessing for the use of his signature song "Convoy" for the Freedom Convoy protests in Canada, with Taste of Country noting that he was "energized and enthusiastic" about the revival of interest in the song and its message.
+On February 9, 2022, while conducting what would be his final interview with The Drew and Mike Podcast, he gave his blessing for the use of his signature song "Convoy" for the Freedom Convoy protests in Canada, with Taste of Country noting that he was "energized and enthusiastic" about the revival of interest in the song and its message.

+Personal life

+Fries married Rena Bonnema on February 15, 1952; the two remained married for 70 years.

+At the time of his death, he had three children, four grandchildren, six great-grandchildren and one great-great-grandchild.
+His hobbies included model railroading and working on his old military jeep.

+Fries died from complications of cancer on April 1, 2022, at age 93.